KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/motion.rst

 Motion
 ======

-The *Motion* video effects category provides effects/filters for motion emulation like :ref:`effects-vertigo`.
+The *Motion* video effects category provides effects/filters for motion emulation like :doc:`/effects_and_compositions/video_effects/motion/vertigo`.

 The following effects and filters are available: